The gift of food is often the greatest gift to receive.

 - Katie’s Simple Cabbage Soup with Secret Super Food – not for everyone, but for families with a depth of palate, this soup is a great summer/fall soup with farmer’s market veggies.

 - Black Bean Soup – simple and loved by all.
 Bring a small carton of sour cream and a big old bag of quality tortilla chips for dipping with this one.
 Quesadillas are another excellent side option, especially if you have time to make homemade tortillas.

 - Veggie Bean Burritos – an easy meal to take in glass jars and allow the family to assemble.
-Also a good gluten free option to take with brown rice.
+Also a good gluten free option to take with brown rice or grain-free tortillas.
 Be sure to include assembly instructions.

 - Homemade Chicken Nuggets – I brought these to a friend who already had three little ones running around, along with